Graf17/K1Control/README.md

 - List and delete files on the printer
 - Monitor live print status in the terminal
 - Display the printer's webcam image using ANSI color blocks
-- Stream the printer's webcam feed in the terminal
+- Stream the printer's webcam feed in the terminal (with optional high-res mode)

 ---